-> Belle Plagne was built at the beginning of the 1980s.
-By observing it from the télécabine it makes sense that it doesn’t look like the other hamlets of the station (Plagne Aime 2000, Plagne Bellecôte, Plagne Centre).
+Belle Plagne was built at the beginning of the 1980s.
+Observing it from the télécabine makes sense that it doesn’t look like the other hamlets of the station (Plagne Aime 2000, Plagne Bellecôte, Plagne Centre).
 Look how pretty this station is (hence its name of “Belle Plagne“!)
 The use of traditional materials from the Tarentaise Valley (stone, wood and lauze) was intended for a better fit and to blend with the surrounding area.
 The intermediate station was opened in 1982 in the centre of the property development.

-> The ascent to the Roche de Mio
+The ascent to the Roche de Mio

-> Five year-old Aimée showed no fear of heights.
-As for me it went much better than anticipated.
+Five-year-old Aimée showed no fear of heights.
+As for me, it went much better than anticipated.
 Who knows, our eyes are maybe used to mountain landscapes now?

-> From the station of Belle Plagne, the ride gradually takes a very steep ascent.
-After flying over the mountain pastures (the snow front in Winter) the landscape suddenly becomes tormented.
+From the station of Belle Plagne, the ride gradually takes a very steep ascent.
+After flying over the mountain pastures (the snow front in Winter), the landscape suddenly becomes tormented.
 Bleak rocky ledges are surmounted easily by our cabin (which I must say was creaking – to add more emotion!)

-> The télécabine takes 15 min and 40 secondes to cover 3,700m in a drop of 791m until the top station.
+The télécabine takes 15 min and 40 seconds to cover 3,700m in a drop of 791m until the top station.
 This is enough time to enjoy the landscape, observe the marmots… and even get a few scares!

-> The Roche de Mio and its breathtaking panorama
+The Roche de Mio and its breathtaking panorama

 The arrival at the Roche de Mio is not very glamorous.
 Don’t expect to find a picturesque station.
 The light grey corrugated iron structure with vertical brown stripes resembles some shed.
 Don’t take much notice of it and focus on the views!